-The German Internet Panel (GIP) is a longitudinal study at the University of Mannheim and the central infrastructure project of the Collaborative Research Center (SFB) 884 “Political Economy of Reforms”, which is funded by the German Research Foundation (DFG).
-The GIP researches individual attitudes and preferences relevant in political and economic decision-making processes.
-For this purpose, 4,000 people in Germany are regularly interviewed online on a variety of topics.
-To ensure an accurate representation of the general population in Germany, the GIP applies and develops cutting-edge scientific methods.
-The data collected are the empirical foundation of the scientific research of the SFB-projects.
+The German Internet Panel (GIP) is a long-term longitudinal study at the University of Mannheim.
+The GIP researches individual attitudes and preferences that are relevant in political and economic decision-making processes.
+For this purpose, more than 3,500 people across Germany are regularly interviewed online on wide range of topics since 2012.
+State-of-the-art scientific methods are used to ensure an accurate representation of the general population in Germany.

 On these pages you will find information about us, our work, and how you can access and use our data.

-On 20 March 2020, we launched the Mannheim Corona Study on the impact of the Corona pandemic on society.
-For 16 weeks, we collected daily data on the current situation in Germany.
-As part of the GIP, we are now investigating in detailed analyses and long-term studies how the pandemic and the measures undertaken to contain it have affected life in Germany.
+The Mannheim study on the impact of the Corona pandemic on society ran from March 20 to July 10, 2020, for a total of 16 weeks.
+During this time, we collected daily data on the current situation in Germany.
+In detailed analyses and long-term studies as a part of the GIP, we are investigating how the pandemic and measures undertaken to contain it have affected life in Germany.

 Read more about the results of the study.
 The data are available for scientific research.